The world's tallest sunflower blooms in an Indiana backyard as a tribute to Ukraine

 Achieving the feat holds special significance for the 47-year-old Babich since sunflowers are the national flower of Ukraine.

 Born and raised in Ukraine, he immigrated to the U.S. at age 14 in 1991 after the Chernobyl nuclear disaster.
 Seven years ago, he started growing sunflowers as a symbol of his love for his home country.
-Babich’s first sunflower was 13 feet tall, then 15, then 19.
+Babich’s first sunflower was 13 feet (4 meters) tall, then 15 (4.5), then 19 (5.8).
 Quickly, he began asking himself, “How far can we take this?”
 Babich said the record-breaking flower was the result of “trial and error over years.”

 “It’s one of my kids,” he said.
 “You’re out there every day taking care of it.”